ooola/nginx-hello-world-module/README.md

 This code demonstrates how to use the [Optimizely Go SDK C Wrapper](https://github.com/optimizely/go-sdk-c-wrapper) in Nginx.

-I used the code from [perusio nginx-hello-world-module](https://github.com/perusio/nginx-hello-world-module).
+I used the code from [Perusio's nginx-hello-world-module](https://github.com/perusio/nginx-hello-world-module).
 He in turn used code from from [Dominic's nginx module guide](http://dominicfallows.com/2011/02/20/hello-world-nginx-module-3/).

 This code is not the prettiest and is intended as a demonstration only.